Maine Home Energy Loans & Financing: Complete Guide

-The rebate and financing landscape for home energy improvements in Maine is generous - but it is also confusing.
-Between Efficiency Maine rebates, federal tax credits, Green Bank loans, NEIF financing, PACE programs, and traditional home equity options, most homeowners we talk to feel overwhelmed before they even get to the actual insulation and heat pump decisions.
+Maine homeowners searching for home energy loans have more options than most realize.
+Between Efficiency Maine Green Bank loans, NEIF financing, PACE programs, Efficiency Maine rebates, and traditional home equity, the financing landscape is generous but confusing.
+Most homeowners we talk to feel overwhelmed before they even get to the actual insulation and heat pump decisions.

 This article lays out the major financing options available to Maine homeowners for energy improvements, compared side by side.
 The goal is to help you understand what is available, how the options differ, and how to combine them for the lowest out-of-pocket cost.